-IDEM oversees the requirements for the removal, transport, storage, treatment and disposal of wastewater (septage) from sewage disposal systems
+IDEM oversees the requirements for the removal, transport, storage, treatment and disposal of septage from sewage disposal systems

-All businesses that remove and manage septic wastewater from domestic septic tanks, holding tanks, privies, seepage pits, cesspools, compost toilets, portable sanitary units and "restaurant" grease (animal/vegetable only) from traps or interceptors must have a permit.
-All vehicles used to transport septic wastewater must have a valid vehicle identification number assigned by IDEM.
-The regulation and rule governing wastewater management can be found in the Indiana Administrative Code under IC 13-18-12 and the Indiana Administrative Code under 327 IAC 7.1.
-There are no fees for the business permit, vehicle identification number, and storage/treatment permit; however, there is a fee for land application site permits.
+All businesses that remove and manage septage from domestic septic tanks, holding tanks, privies, seepage pits, cesspools, compost toilets, portable sanitary units and "restaurant" grease (animal/vegetable only) from traps or interceptors must have a permit.
+The regulation and rule governing septage management can be found in the Indiana Administrative Code under IC 13-18-12 and the Indiana Administrative Code under 327 IAC 7.1.
+There are no fees for the business permit and storage/treatment permit; however, there is a fee for each land application site.

-Septic wastewater may be transported to, and discharged directly into a NPDES permitted publicly owned treatment works (POTW), a storage/treatment facility specifically designed for the storage/treatment of domestic septage and "restaurant" grease (animal/vegetable only), or it may be land applied.
-All sites where septic wastewater is to be land applied must be pre-approved and permitted by IDEM.
+Septage may be transported to, and discharged directly into a NPDES permitted publicly owned treatment works (POTW), a storage/treatment facility specifically designed for the storage/treatment of domestic septage and "restaurant" grease (animal/vegetable only), or it may be land applied.
+All sites used for the land application of septage must be pre-approved and permitted by IDEM prior to use.

 - Those businesses that deal with septage or wish to deal with septage must submit an application to IDEM;

-- Apply for a business permit prior to engaging in wastewater management;
+- Apply for a business permit prior to engaging in septage management;

-- Not advertise or engage in the wastewater management activities without a permit, and use only the business name on the permit in advertising;
+- Not advertise or engage in septage management activities without a permit, and use only the business name on the permit in advertising;

 - Renew all permits and vehicle identification numbers prior to the expiration date; and,

-- Have each land application site, storage/treatment facility, and vehicle used for pumping and transporting wastewater inspected.
+- Have each land application site, storage/treatment facility, and vehicle used for pumping and transporting septage inspected.

-- a statement signed by the property owner granting permission, acknowledging crop and use limitations, and stating that land application is not prohibited by any covenant of record;
+- a statement signed by the property owner granting permission to land apply septage on their property, acknowledging crop and use limitations, and stating that land application is not prohibited by any covenant of record;

-- a county map showing the property location and proposed wastewater application site;
+- a county map showing the property location and proposed septage application site;

-- a soil survey map classifying the soils and their permeability within the proposed site and specifying the site's suitability for wastewater disposal;
+- a soil survey map classifying the soils and their permeability within the proposed site and specifying the site's suitability for septage disposal;

 - an accurate drawing that indicates all required features of interest; and